Deep Face Restoration: A Survey: Background

+This section introduces the background of deep face restoration.
+We first summarize common tasks and degradations, then review image quality assessment metrics, and finally discuss face-specific characteristics and attribute information that motivate face priors and influence face restoration and evaluation.

-Image degradation occurs during image formation, transmission, and storage.
-The degradation may be in several forms for real-world facial images, including additive noise, space invariant or variant blur, aliasing, and compression artifact.
-In general, the face image degradation model can be formulated as:
+\textbf{Problem Formulation}.
+Image degradation during formation, transmission, and storage can take various forms in real-world facial images, including additive noise, spatially invariant or variant blur, aliasing, and compression artifacts.
+Generally, the degradation model is formulated as:

-where $I_{lq}$ is the low-quality face image, $\mathcal{D}$ refers to the noise-irrelevant degradation function, $I_{hq}$ is the corresponding high-quality face image, and $n$ usually denotes additive white Gaussian noise with a noise level $\delta$.
+where $I_{lq}$ is the low-quality face image, $\mathcal{D}$ refers to the degradation function, $I_{hq}$ is the corresponding high-quality face image, and $n_{\delta}$ usually denotes additive white Gaussian noise with a noise level $\delta$.
 By specifying different $\mathcal{D}$, one can get different degradation.
 For example, noise degradation~\cite{anwar2019real,yue2019variational} that $\mathcal{D}$ is an identity function.
 Blur degradation~\cite{kupyn2018deblurgan,zhang2022deep} where $\mathcal{D}$ is a convolution/averaging operation.
-Low-resolution degradation~\cite{yang2019deep,dong2015image,dong2015image,lim2017enhanced,wang2018esrgan} when $\mathcal{D}$ is a combination of the convolution and downsampling operations.
+Low-resolution degradation~\cite{yang2019deep,dong2015image,lim2017enhanced,wang2018esrgan} when $\mathcal{D}$ is a combination of the convolution and downsampling operations.
 Artifact degradation~\cite{dong2015compression,liu2020comprehensive} when $\mathcal{D}$ is a JPEG compression operation.
 Mixed degradation~\cite{yang2020hifacegan,wang2021towards} when $\mathcal{D}$ is a combo of various factors.

 FR refers to the recovery of a high-quality face image from its degraded low-quality counterpart.
 Namely, it aims to find the inverse of the degradation model in Eq. \ref{eq:degradation_model} as:

 where $\mathcal{D}^{-1}$ is the face restoration model.
 If the degradation factors are provided, the FR task is regarded as non-blind face restoration, like face denoising, face deblurring, face super-resolution, and face artifact removal.
 Otherwise, the FR task is called blind face restoration.
 In the following, we detail the specific problem definition of sub-tasks in FR, where we mainly introduce some commonly used degradation models.